ISA-tools/isa-api/docs/installation.rst

 ``$ pip install --upgrade -r requirements.txt``
 if you want to upgrade the requirements already installed.

+Install into your local Python environment with:

+``python setup.py install``

+or open up your favourite IDE to explore the codebase.
+We use JetBrains' `https://www.jetbrains.com/pycharm/ <https://www.jetbrains.com/pycharm/>`_.

 Now you're ready to get started!

 For full instructions on installing and using ``virtualenv`` see `their documentation <https://virtualenv.readthedocs.org>`_.